Is the Skills Gap Real?

 Tom Loveless questions whether PIAAC accurately measures the skills that workers will need going forward.
 Cappelli adds that high scores among Asian countries are credited to extensive supplemental classes outside of school.
 This year, The U.S. Department of Commerce released a report showing the significant growth in number of STEM workers relative to non-STEM workers.

-Rothstein explains that complaints about skill shortage should be evident in rising wages as employers facing tight labor markets should bid up the wage in order to attract workers.
+Rothstein explains that complaints about skills shortage should be evident in rising wages as employers facing tight labor markets should bid up the wage in order to attract workers.
 But this did not happen.
 Real wage trends have been largely stable.
 Gary Burtless makes a similar argument: “Unless managers have forgotten everything they learned in Econ 101, they should recognize that one way to fill a vacancy is to offer qualified job seekers a compelling reason to take the job” through better pay or benefits.

 Noam Sheiber writes that a large number of job vacancies may be due to an aging work force (older businesses tend to grow more slowly and are bureaucratic), long-term decline in the proportion of start-ups, employers with better technology and data to screen candidates for drug problems, criminal records, or credit problems.
 Rothstein adds that firms may be choosier among job applicants by raising qualifications and drawing out the hiring process with multiple rounds of interview.
 All of these could delay vacancies to be filled.